Home Is water damage covered?

 Water damage caused by precipitation

-Precipitation such as rain, hail, fog, sleet, ice rain and snow can cause damage to your contents.
+Precipitation such as rain, hail, fog, sleet, freezing rain and snow can cause damage to your contents.
 These damages can be costly.
 Situations where water has entered your home, and which could not have been prevented, are covered.
-Thus, you will be paid for the damage by your insurer in these situations.
+You will therefore be paid for the damage in these situations by your insurer.

 For example, if you have left a window up while it is raining cats and dogs outside, this water damage will not be covered by your insurance company.